damianhakert/damianhakert.github.io/source/_posts/2014-05-06-gitlab-ci-5-dot-0-released.markdown

 ## Why version 5?

-You may know that GitLab CI contains 2 components: Coordinator(web application) and Runner.
+You may know that GitLab CI contains 2 components: Coordinator (a web application) and Runner.
-And we release major version of CI because of runner.
+We are releasing a new version of GitLab CI because of important changes to GitLab CI Runner.

-Runner actually run builds for you.
-And we changed the way how build is served.
+Runner is the component that runs your builds.
+In this release we have changed the way a build is served.
-Before you have each line of build script executed in separate process.
-So if you do `cd` command or set ENV variable - it was unavailable in next line.
+Before this release, each line in the build script was executed in a separate process.
+That meant that a command such as `cd` or an `ENV` variable was not available on the next line.

-With new runner all lines of the build script will be concatenated in one file and executed.
+With this release, Runner will concatenate all lines in the build script into one file and execute that.
-If you change the working directory or the environment in one line - it will affect the next lines too.
+This means that if you change the working directory or environment in one line, it will affect the following lines as well.

 [![screenshot](/images/ci_5/edit.png)](/images/ci_5/edit.png)

-Old runner code had some other problems:
+The former releases had some other problems as well:

-* aborting running tests from the gitlab-ci didn't work (it marked the job as failed, but didn't kill the build)
+* Aborting running tests from the gitlab-ci didn't work (it marked the job as failed, but didn't kill the build)
-* the runner didn't properly handle crashing build scripts (it considered the build is still running forever)
+* The runner didn't properly handle crashing build scripts (it considered the build seemed to continue running endlessly)

-With new code runner creates a single temporary bash script which contains all the commands the build needs.
+With this release, Runner creates a single temporary bash script which contains all the commands the build needs.
 The script itself is then exectued as a child process in its own session (process group) by the runner.
-This way we can ensure that killing the script also kills all its childs.
+This way we can ensure that killing the script also kills all its child processes.

-__We want to thank Corin Langosch for contributing such improvements into runner code__
+__We would like to thank Corin Langosch for contributing these improvements.__

 ## Web hooks

-In order to build some services based on GitLab CI you may need hooks that send data when build finished.
+In order to build some services based on GitLab CI you may need hooks that send data when the build finishes.
-GitLab itself has such hooks but CI does not.
+GitLab already has such hooks, but up until now, GitLab CI did not.
-In version 5 we added web hooks functionality.
-Thanks to Võ Anh Duy for help with this feature.
+With GitLab CI version 5, we have added web hook functionality.
+We thank Võ Anh Duy for help with this feature.

 [![screenshot](/images/ci_5/hooks.png)](/images/ci_5/hooks.png)

 ## Screenshots

-We changed colors a bit for more fresh look.
+We've also changed the colors a bit for a fresher look.
 See screenshots below:

 [![screenshot](/images/ci_5/project.png)](/images/ci_5/project.png)